Tender Mercies: Plot

-On his return home, Mac assures Rosa Lee he no longer has any feelings for Dixie, whom he describes as "poison" to him.
+Upon returning home, Mac assures Rosa Lee he no longer has any feelings for Dixie.
 Later, Harry visits Mac to tell him, seemingly at Dixie's urging, that the country music business has changed and his new song is no good.
 Hurt and angry, Mac drives away and nearly crashes the truck.
 He buys a bottle of whiskey but, returning home to a worried Rosa Lee and Sonny, he tells them he poured it out.
 He says he tried to leave Rosa Lee, but found he could not.
-Some time later, Mac and Sonny are baptised together in Rosa Lee's church.
+Mac and Sonny are later baptised together in Rosa Lee's church.

 Eventually, Sue Anne visits Mac—their first encounter since she was a baby.
 Mac asks whether she got any of his letters, and she says her mother kept them from her.
 She also reports that Dixie tried to keep her from visiting Mac, and that, despite her mother's objections, she is eloping with her boyfriend.
 Mac admits that he used to hit Dixie and that she divorced him after he tried to kill her in a drunken rage.
 Sue Anne asks whether Mac remembers a song about a dove he sang to her when she was a baby.
-He claims he does not, but after she leaves, he sings to himself the hymn "On the Wings of a Dove," which refers to a dove from the Lord saving Noah, and to the Holy Spirit descending in the form of a dove at Jesus' baptism.
+He claims he does not, but after she leaves, he sings to himself the hymn "On the Wings of a Dove".